Sejong Insider

 Why Margin Feels Like Bias After the Fact

-After an unfavorable result, margin is often reinterpreted as evidence of unfairness.
-Costs that were invisible beforehand become salient only after loss.
+After unfavorable outcomes, margin is often reinterpreted as unfairness.
+Costs that felt invisible beforehand become salient only after loss.
+This retrospective reinterpretation strengthens distrust, even though nothing about the odds has changed—only perception has.

 Reading Odds as Prices, Not Promises